umairb1/CV/README.md

 **TK MAXX (October 2014 to April 2016)**
 *Associate*

 In this role I was required to perform three main tasks on regular basics; cashier, shop floor maintenance and delivery processing.
-This role helped be to gain many skills such working under pressure and promoting products as a cashier, paying particular attention to quality and display of products while on shop floor maintenance and delivery processing helped me to work under pressure, improve time management and also improve organisational skills.
+This role helped be to gain many skills such working under pressure and promoting products as a cashier, paying attention to quality and display of products while on shop floor maintenance and delivery processing helped me to work under pressure, improve time management and improve organisational skills.

 **AMYA UK (July 2015 to April 2016)**
 *Local Youth leader - (volunteer)*